 - The date for this year: August 28, 29th

 The word Ashura represents the concept of resistance for Shia Muslims.
-The grieving ceremony of Ashura in Iran has been symbolizing the resistance against oppression for more than thirteen hundred years.
-Muharram story a historical symbol for Shia Muslims that reminds them every year to resist fear and assist unity and community values.
+The grieving ceremony of Ashura in Iran has been a great symbol of the resistance against oppression for more than thirteen hundred years.
+In fact, Muharram is a historical symbol for all Shia Muslims.
+Itreminds them every year to resist fear and assist unity and community values.

-Husayn stood tall with 72 of his friends and family against the Yazid army of thirty thousand men during Ashura battle.
-Yazid, who was known by the Shia members as an oppressive politician, had become the governor.
-He asked Husayn to tag along with him and give him an oath of allegiance.
-However, Husayn witnessed the moral values of his society being destroyed under the corrupt leadership of this tyrant.
-Therefore, Husayn and his family and friends said a solid no to accepting his legitimacy as a leader.
+Husayn, the third Shia Imam stood tall with 72 of his friends and family against the Yazid army of thirty thousand men during Ashura battle.
+Yazid, who was known by the Shia members as an oppressive perverse politician, had become the governor.
+He asked Imam Husayn to tag along with him and give him an oath of allegiance.
+However, Imam witnessed the moral values of his society being destroyed under the corrupt leadership of this tyrant.
+Therefore, Imam Husayn and his companions said a solid no to accept his legitimacy as a leader.

-However, Yazid’s pressure and insistence on making their life a living hell made it impossible for Husayn and his family to stay in Medina.
-For Hussain, the decision was straightforward.
-“Death with dignity is better than a life of humiliation”, he famously said.
-Hussain’s defiance of Yazid grew stronger and was forced to flee his home city under threat of assassination.
-At the time, the people of Kufa city decided to support Husayn and his family.
-As they were heading to Kufa, the army of Yazid surprisingly chose to attack them in the middle of Karbala desert, which is now a city located in Iraq.
+However, Yazid’s pressure and insistence on making their life a living hell made it impossible for Imam Husayn and his family to stay in their town, Medina.
+Their decision was straightforward.
+“Death with dignity is better than a life of humiliation” Imam famously said.
+His defiance of Yazid grew stronger.
+So, he was forced to flee his home city under the threat of assassination.
+At the time, the people of Kufa city decided to support Imam Husayn and his family.
+As they were heading to Kufa, the army of Yazid surprisingly chose to attack them in the middle of the Karbala desert, which is now a city located in Iraq.

 Culture and Ambience of This Festival

 Songs for justice fill the air during Muharram in Iran.
 You can hear the sounds of communities coming together to commemorate resistance from every corner of Iran.
 The ceremony is a mixture of mourning, celebrating, and commemorating everywhere.
 It does not matter where you are standing.
-Every region has their own way of grieving Ashura in Iran.
+Every region has its specific way of grieving Ashura day in Iran.

 The black crowd moves their bodies in a rhythmic motion.
 While some slap their chest and hearts as they shed tears, there is a group rhythmically singing songs against oppression and in praise of resistance and sacrifice for peace.
-On the alleys and inside the mosques, the families and friends come together to grieve for the sacrificed souls as they also celebrate the insistence of those who fought for their values and their beliefs.
+On the alleys and inside the mosques, the families and friends come together to grieve for the sacrificed souls.
+Also, they celebrate the insistence of those who fought for their values and beliefs.

-Besides the ceremony on the Day of Ashura, Muharram in Iran has had a fundamental role in shaping Shia Muslim’s culture.
-It has made them resistant to oppression and taught them lessons about living life under unfair circumstances.
+Besides the ceremony on the Day of Ashura, Muharram in Iran has had a fundamental role in shaping Shia Muslim culture.
+It has made them resistant to oppression and taught lessons about living life under unfair circumstances.
 They hold a special place for Imam Husayn in their hearts.
-Just like Jesus for Christians, they say “Ya Husayn” under challenging times asking for higher wisdom to help them get through the battle of life.
+Just like Jesus for Christians, they say “Ya Husayn” under challenging times, asking for higher wisdom to help them get through the battle of life.